codeonlyjs/website/content/guide/templateTransitions.md

 4. The elements and all their child elements are monitored for animations and transitions and once all have finished all the transition classes are removed (ie: `tx-active`, `tx-leaving`, `tx-leave-end` and `tx-out`).
+5. The element is left ie: the DOM is mutated.

-There's a lot to grasp here, and one way to better understand these classes is to consider symmetric vs asymmetric transitions.
+There's a lot to grasp here.
+One way to better understand these classes is to consider symmetric vs asymmetric transitions.